Mister (film): Plot

 Later some comical circumstances with Lakshmi Tulasi and Satyagrahi (Shakalaka Shankar), the gang meets Siddharth as promised, then Siddharth promises to Meera that he will come back for her to show a safe place to his family to protection from Gouda's men.
 After Siddharth left, they were attacked by Rayalu's men and are brought to the palace.
 Chai, Meera, and the gang are treated very well at the palace, and the two get elated.
 During their days at the palace, Meera slowly falls for Chai.
 Later, Chandramukhi asks Chai to escape as they will be sacrificed very soon as a punishment for the escape of Chandramukhi and bashing his henchmen.
 During the day of sacrifice, Chandramukhi's brother Bhukkaraya (Bharath) notices a Rudraksha-shaped mole on Chai's lower back and reveals that Chandramukhi's life is destined with Chai, and they both are set to marry as Swamiji has mentioned.

 This makes Hajarappa angry, and he sends men to kill Chai.
 The three, along with Bhukkaraya, escape to Chai's grandfather's home.
-Later it is revealed by Pichaiah Naidu's brother (Chandra Mohan) revealed that in the accident which is happened by Chai's father.
-Then, Pichaiah Naidu takes the blame on him in front of Chai because Chai doesn't want to hate his father.
+Later it is revealed by Pichayya Naidu's brother (Chandra Mohan) that the accident is happened by Chai's father.
+Then, Pichayya Naidu takes the blame on him in front of Chai because Chai doesn't want to hate his father.
 Finally, Chai unites with his grandpa.
 However, it is later revealed that Chai does not have a mole, and this plan has been hatched by Bhukkaraya and his mom (Satya Krishnan), to save Chai and marry off Chandramukhi to Chai.
 On hearing this, Meera expresses her love for Chai, fearing that she might lose him to Chandramukhi.
 Later Meera tells her story to Chandramukhi.
 After hearing her story, Chandramukhi with a broken heart accepts her love and decides to leave Chai.
 However, Chai convinces Meera that Siddharth loves her as much as him, and he confesses that he loves Chandramukhi.
-He reveals that a fight arises between Hajarappa and Pichaiah Naidu, in the process, Chandramukhi kills Hajarappa by the way all the facts were known to Rayalu.
-Meanwhile, on the challenge day (Rahul Vadayar challenges Pichiah Naidu in a dual for the support of Gundappa Naidu to take over power from him), Chai enters on behalf of Pichiah Naidu reveals that his full name is also Pichaiah Naidu.
+He reveals that a fight arises between Hajarappa and Pichayya Naidu, in the process, Chandramukhi kills Hajarappa by the way all the facts were known to Rayalu.
+Meanwhile, on the challenge day (Rahul Vadayar challenges Pichayya Naidu in a dual for the support of Gundappa Naidu to take over power from him), Chai enters on behalf of Pichayya Naidu reveals that his full name is also Pichayya Naidu.
 In the dual with Rahul, Chai bashes him to death.